HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf227.md

 ### DAM Access Control Caching

 === "Containers"
     The DAM Access Control Cache improves performance by reducing redundant access control checks with the Ring API.
-It caches responses with a configurable Time-to-Live (TTL) mechanism (default: 10 seconds) and optimizes efficiency by handling in-flight requests.
+It caches responses with a configurable Time-to-Live (TTL) mechanism (by default caching is enabled with TTL:10 seconds) and optimizes efficiency by handling in-flight requests.
 For more information, refer to [DAM Access Control Cache](../../manage_content/digital_assets/usage/managing_dam/dam_access_control_cache.md).

 === "On-Premises"
     The DAM Access Control Cache improves performance by reducing redundant access control checks with the Ring API.
 It caches responses with a configurable Time-to-Live (TTL) mechanism (default: 10 seconds) and optimizes efficiency by handling in-flight requests.
 For more information, refer to [DAM Access Control Cache](../../manage_content/digital_assets/usage/managing_dam/dam_access_control_cache.md).